MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

  > [!IMPORTANT]
  > To use AI Builder models in Power Automate, you have to create the flow inside a solution.
 The steps below won't work if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

 1. Sign in to [Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **New > +Instant-from blank**.
 1. Name your flow, select **Manually trigger a flow** under **Choose how to trigger this flow**, and then select **Create**.
 1. Expand **Manually trigger a flow**, select **+Add an input**, select **File** as the input type, and set as input title **File Content**.
 1. Select **+ New step**, search for **AI Builder** in the Search for filters and actions box, and then select **Process and save information from forms** in the list of actions.
-1. Select the form processing model you want to use, select the Document type, and in the **Document** field add **File Content** from the trigger:
+1.Select the form processing model you want to use, select the Document type, and in the **Document** field add **File Content** from the trigger:

     > [!div class="mx-imgBorder"]
     > ![Select file content](media/flow-select-file-content-2.png "Select file content")